Online version revised and complete as of June 15, 2021.

 The Company agrees that it will not consistently schedule overtime in an effort to bring about or extend a layoff.

-(a) An employee who has exercised his/her rights under Article 20.2 and who is to be placed in a lower salary classification, shall continue to receive his/her former salary for a period of six (6) months, and then such employee shall be placed in the new classification salary scale at the step which is closest to but not greater than his/her previous salary step.
+- An employee who has exercised their rights under Article 20.2 and who is to be placed in a lower salary classification, shall continue to receive their former salary for a period of six (6) months, and then such employee shall be placed in the new classification salary scale at the step which is closest to but not greater than their previous salary step.
 Should an employee’s anniversary date fall within the six month period, salary advancement shall take place on the former salary scale in accordance with the provisions of Article 45 of this Agreement.
 Where no equivalent step is available in the new classification, the employee shall be placed at the top level in the new classification.

-(b) An employee who has exercised his/her rights under Article 20.2 and who is to be placed in an equivalent or higher salary classification shall be placed at the closest salary step, provided that it is not higher than the employee’s former salary.
+- An employee who has exercised their rights under Article 20.2 and who is to be placed in an equivalent or higher salary classification shall be placed at the closest salary step, provided that it is not higher than the employee’s former salary.

 An employee who has been laid-off and who has been employed for a continuous period of twelve (12) months or more, shall be paid severance pay at a rate of three (3) weeks pay for each full year of continuous Union seniority.